 Online entrepreneurship is quickly becoming the new American Dream.
 While we used to dream of finding a solid nine-to-five job where we would firmly plant ourselves for the better part of 40 years, people are starting to think differently.
 However, with that realization more and more people are doing business online and there is a lot more competition.
-Therefore, we’ve comprised this very comprehensive list of some very specific things you must do in order to promote your blog and drive the most traffic to it in 2020.
+Therefore, we’ve comprised this very comprehensive list of 47 very specific things you must do in order to promote your blog and business and finally get more traffic to it!

-This also applies to small business!
+This also applies to small businesses, large businesses and everyone in between!
 So if you’re a start up pay attention!

 This post contains affiliate links which helps keep our blog running.
 If you choose to make a purchase it will be of no additional cost to you and we thank you.
 Please read our disclosure for more information.

-How Do I Promote My New Blog for More Traffic?
+How Do I Promote My New Blog/Business for More Traffic?

 I’m sure you’ve heard of some highly successful bloggers out there who have left their 9-5 jobs to start blogging as a full time career.